 “There was no plan in place.
 From the day we met him to the day he went to jail, he could not produce a plan,” Levy said.
 “And [the buildings] became more distressed under his ownership.”

-Despite landing on the Village Voice list this year of the city’s 10 worst landlords, Suzuki said he is no slumlord.
+Despite landing on the Village Voice list of the city’s 10 worst landlords this year, Suzuki said he is no slumlord.

 “No, I am not.
 I bought the properties that had violations on them.
 I did not cause the violations.
 I believe the slumlord causes the violations,” he said.